Master in Environmental Metrology and Policy Program – for the Betterment of the World

 Master of Science in Environmental Metrology and Policy (EMAP) Program students must successfully complete 35 credits with an average of accumulative GPA no less than 3.0 on a 4.0 scale.

-The EMAP Program is a two-year, 35-credit, full-time program that consists of 4 courses of 3 credits each; 12 courses of 2-credits each; a one capstone project of 1 credits that requires a comprehensive report and an oral presentation; and a seminar series.
+The EMAP Program is a 35-credit program of different curriculum schedule options that consists of 4 courses of 3 credits each; 12 courses of 2-credits each; a one capstone project of 1 credits that requires a comprehensive report and an oral presentation; and a seminar series.
 All lecture courses are scheduled after 4pm on weekdays and lab courses on Saturdays so students can have the option of pursuing the degree while still working full time and there are plenty of opportunities in the Greater Washington DC Area for the latter.

 All graduate students must maintain an average accumulative GPA of no less than 3.0 (4.0 scale) to be in good standing.